Spit-ball/mmc6278-9-9-snydersohl-jacob/README.md

 # Project Name: Just Spitballin'
 ## Description
-The Forum Posting Website is a dynamic and interactive platform that enables users to share their thoughts, ideas, and random facts with the online community.
-It offers two main functionalities: allowing users to create their own posts by providing a title and body content, and generating random facts for users to post.
-The project includes basic authentication for user registration and login, along with an API call, multiple routes, and a dedicated posts controller to manage user posts effectively.
+The Forum-style website is a dynamic and interactive platform that enables users to share their thoughts, ideas, and random facts with the online community.
+It currently offers two main functionalities: allowing users to create their own posts by providing a title and body content, and generating random facts for users to post.
+The project includes basic authentication for user registration and login, along with an API call to the UselessFacts API, multiple routes, and a dedicated posts controller to assist in managing user posts effectively.

 ## Features
 User Authentication: The website incorporates a user authentication system, allowing users to register and log in securely.